cca/koha_patron_import/readme.md

 - Use "create-koha-csv.py" to convert the Informer output into Koha's CSV schema
 - [Batch import the patron CSV](https://library-staff.cca.edu/cgi-bin/koha/tools/import_borrowers.pl) on Koha's staff side

 Formerly, we used separate scripts for faculty and student accounts.
-The data source was also Informer reports (for students) and SQL queries on the Portal database (for faculty), but now we use integrations data straight from Workday.
+The data source was also Informer reports (for students) and SQL queries on the Portal database (for faculty), but now we use integrations data from Workday.

 ## Setup